JimmyThompson/jimmythompson.co.uk/_posts/2017-12-24-stop-friends-and-family-releases.md

 ---
 layout: post
-title: Stop asking your friends and family to be early adopters
+title: Your friends and family are not “early adopters”
 description: |
                 I've grown to detest the idea of the "friends and family" release.
 Here's some canned responses to common reasons why startups choose to release to their